MicrosoftDocs/ATADocs/ATPDocs/atp-release-reference.md

   -	View and investigate activities performed by users across multiple forests from a single pane of glass.
   - Improves detection and reduces false positives by providing advanced Active Directory integration and account resolution.
-  -	Get better monitoring alerts and reporting for cross-org coverage.
+  -	Get better health alerts and reporting for cross-org coverage.

 -	**New detections: DCShadow**<br>Two new detections were added to help protect against domain controller shadow (DCShadow) attacks: